 1. Operation.
-The licensee, or his or her agent, of every manufactured home park located within the corporate limits of the city shall operate and maintain the park in compliance with these regulations and with all other applicable ordinances of the city.
-He or she shall provide adequate supervision to maintain the park, its facilities, and equipment in good repair and in a clean and sanitary condition.
+The ~~licensee owner/~~^{or his or her} agent, of every manufactured home park located within the corporate limits of the city shall operate and maintain the park in compliance with these regulations and with all other applicable ordinances of the city. ~~He or she~~^{The} ~~owner/agent~~ shall provide adequate supervision to maintain the park, its facilities, and equipment in good repair and in a clean and sanitary condition.

 2. Information; responsibility for violations.
-The licensee or agent shall notify park occupants of all applicable provisions of these regulations and inform them of their duties and responsibilities under these regulations.
-The licensee or agent shall bear final responsibility for any violations of the ordinances set forth for manufactured home parks, except as specifically outlined as the responsibility of park occupants.
+The ~~licensee or agent~~^{owner/agent} shall notify park occupants of all applicable provisions of these regulations and inform them of their duties and responsibilities under these regulations.
+The ~~licensee or agent~~^{owner/agent} shall bear final responsibility for any violations of the ordinances set forth for manufactured home parks, except as specifically outlined as the responsibility of park occupants.

 3. Registration; information required.
-The licensee or agent shall maintain a register of park occupancy which shall contain the following information:
+The ~~licensee or agent~~^{owner/agent} shall maintain a register of park occupancy which shall contain the following information:

-a.
-The names and addresses of park residents;

-b.
-Manufactured home registration data including make, length, width, year of manufacture, and identification number;

-c.
-The location of each manufactured home within the park by space or lot number and street address; and d.
+- a.
+The names and addresses of park residents; - b.
+Manufactured home registration data including make, length, width, year of manufacture, and identification number; - c.
+The location of each manufactured home within the park by space or lot number and street address; and - d.
 Dates of arrival and departure.

 2. Information to Tax Assessor-Collector.
-The licensee or agent shall furnish to the Tax Assessor-Collector for the city, no later than January 10 and July 10 of each year, a list of all manufactured home residents in the park on the last day of the preceding month.
+The ~~licensee or agent~~^{owner/agent} shall furnish to the Tax Assessor-Collector ~~that information as required by law, for the city, no later than January 10 and July 10 of each year, a list of all manufactured home residents in the park on the last day of the preceding month.
 The register shall provide information on the make, length, width, year of manufacture, and identification number of the manufactured home, the address or location description of the manufactured home within the park, and information on manufactured homes which have moved out of the park since the last report including the foregoing data plus the departure dates of each manufactured home and, if known, its destination.
-These lists shall be prepared using forms provided by the Tax Assessor-Collector for the city.
+These lists shall be prepared using forms provided by the Tax Assessor Collector for the city.~~

 (cc) Responsibilities of owner.
-The owner or agent shall ensure that every occupant of a space in a manufactured home park located within the corporate limits of the city shall maintain his or her manufactured home space, its facilities and equipment, in good repair and in a clean, sanitary condition.
-He or she shall be responsible for proper placement of his or her manufactured home in its manufactured home space and proper installation of all utility connections in accordance with the instructions of the park management.
+The owner/~~or~~^{his or her} agent shall ensure that every occupant of a space in a manufactured home park located within the corporate limits of the city shall maintain his or her manufactured home space, its facilities and equipment, in good repair and in a clean, sanitary condition. ~~He or she~~^{The} ~~owner~~ shall be responsible for proper placement of ~~his or her~~^{the} manufactured home in its manufactured home space and proper installation of all utility connections in accordance with the instructions of the park management.

 1. Skirting and additions.
-Fire-resistant skirting with the necessary vents, screens, and openings shall be required on all manufactured homes in manufactured home parks and shall be installed within 10 days after emplacement of the manufactured home.
+Fire-resistant skirting with the necessary vents, screens, and openings shall be required on all manufactured homes in manufactured home parks and shall be installed within 10 days after ~~em~~placement of the manufactured home.
 Skirting, porches, awnings, and other additions, when installed, shall be maintained in good repair.